 10. Juvenile Improvisations: Designing for Youth in Abu Dhabi

 11. Islamic Education and Youth Culture: Exploring Tolerance in UAE Islamic Education Classrooms

 Magda Rostron and Robert Marcacci

-Ildiko Kaposi is Assistant Professor at the Mass Communication department of the Gulf University for Science and Technology, Kuwait.
-She holds a Ph.D. in Political Science from Central European University, Budapest.
+Ildikó Kaposi is assistant professor at the Department of Mass Communication and Media of the Gulf University for Science and Technology, Kuwait.
+She holds a Ph.D. in political science from Central European University, Budapest.
 Her work focuses on issues of democracy from the perspective of media and communication.